callhe-ai/OF-TransUNet/README.md

 The full release is expected to include:

-- Complete model implementation
+- Complete model implementation with documentation
 - nnU-Net v2-based training pipeline
-- OF-TransUNet architecture definition (`nnUNetTrainerTransUNet`)
 - Training and inference scripts
-- Staged unfreezing / adaptation logic
 - Evaluation scripts for segmentation and lesion-level detection
 - Pretrained model weights
-- Documentation for reproducing the main tables in the manuscript
+- Step-by-step instructions for reproducing the main tables in the manuscript

 ---